ywoak/AOC2024/README.md

 - Day12 => My best code until now, nice and simple solution to know how many side a shape has in part2, an overall really fast solution (0.1s on input without Pypy)
 - Day13 => The list comprehension and generator expression used for parsing the input is clean !
 Starting to love this feature the most out of python
 - D13p2 => Required mathematical help from friend, and Rational from sympy to avoid approximating rational numbers
+- Day14 => Nothing particularly interesting nor challenging today, straight forward programming, the parsing comprehension was nice and reading was done with `open(0)` to use with Utils/aoc.py